PowerShell Check If File Exists | 4 Command Lines

 2. Can Test-Path check if a file exists on a remote computer?

-The Test-Path cmdlet can check if a file exists on a remote computer.
-You need to provide the UNC (Universal Naming Convention) path to the file in the -Path parameter of Test-Path, specifying the remote computer's name and the path to the file.
+The Test-The Test-Path cmdlet can be used to check if a file exists on a remote computer by specifying the UNC path in the -Path parameter, including the remote computer's name and the file's path.

 3. How to use PowerShell to check if a file exists?